Donovan McNabb is currently a free agent.

 Last season, in 256 regular season games, I went 165-91, giving me a healthy 64% winning advantage.
 64% is pretty good, to be honest.
 Hell, by modern Oakland Raider standards, it’s enough to warrant drool.
 A 64% approval rating is something Barack Obama can only achieve in this day and age by ordering Rush Limbaugh and Al Sharpton to play Russian Roulette.

 But I’m not trying to brag or anything; I’m just merely stating my qualifications for bringing back my weekly picks presentation.
-After all, here at camelclutchblog.com, not only are we a healthy source of scantily ..click here to read more
+After all, here at camelclutchblog.com, not only are ..click here to read more

 Alex Smith, Andy Dalton, Arian Foster, Arizona Cardinals, atlanta falcons, Baltimore Ravens, Buffalo Bills, Carolina Panthers, Chicago Bears, Chris Johnson, Cincinnati Bengals, Cleveland Browns, Colt McCoy, dallas cowboys, DeAngelo Williams, detroit lions, Donovan McNabb, green bay packers, Hines Ward, Houston Texans, Indianapolis Colts, Jacksonville Jaguars, Jay Cutler, John Fox, Jonathan Stewart, Josh Freeman, Josh McDaniels, Kansas City Chiefs, Kyle Orton, LeSean McCoy, Marshawn Lynch, Matt Forte, Matt Ryan, Miami Dolphins, Michael Turner, michael vick, Mike Williams, minnesota vikings, Ndamukong Suh, New England Patriots, New Orleans Saints, New York Giants, new york jets, Nnamdi Asomugha, Peyton Hillis, Peyton Manning, Philadelphia Eagles, Philip Rivers, Pittsburgh Steelers, ray rice, Rex Ryan, rob ryan, Romeo Crennel, Sam Bradford, San Diego Chargers, San Francisco 49ers, Seattle Seahawks, st. louis rams, Steve Breaston, Tampa Bay Buccaneers, Tarvaris Jackson, Tennessee Titans, Todd Haley, Todd Heap, Tom Brady, tony romo, Washington Redskins